22 June 2022

 Vitamin C is also known as ascorbic acid and ascorbic acid exists in 2 forms which are mirror images of each other (isomers), L-ascorbic acid and D-ascorbic acid.
 The only chemically active form of ascorbic acid is L-ascorbic acid; this is the form that acts on the skin to bring about all the dermatological benefits mentioned above1.
 D-ascorbic acid on the other hand, does nothing to the skin.
 L-ascorbic acid is in fact the bona fide vitamin C that works on our skin and you can consider L-ascorbic acid as ‘1st generation’ vitamin C.

-True, active vitamin C (L-ascorbic acid) is unstable, with sunlight exposure reducing its efficacy and shelf life.
-Skincare companies have been trying to improve the shelf life of L-ascorbic acid by introducing vitamin C derivatives or the more stylishly named ‘2nd generation vitamin C’- which promise the same results of L-ascorbic but with greater stability and longer shelf lives.
+Active vitamin C (L-ascorbic acid) is unstable, with sunlight exposure and high temperatures reducing its efficacy and shelf life.
+Skincare companies have been trying to improve the shelf life of L-ascorbic acid by introducing vitamin C derivatives or the more stylishly named ‘2nd generation vitamin C’.
+These derivatives supposedly promise the same results of L-ascorbic but with greater stability and longer shelf lives.
 Despite the popularity of ascorbic acid derivatives, the efficacy of these derivatives is still questionable.

-Thankfully, there are ways to overcome this finnicky nature of L-ascorbic acid without compromising the effectiveness of vitamin C. One way is to reduce the pH to below 3.54.
+Thankfully, there are ways to overcome L-ascorbic acid’s troublesome nature without compromising its effectiveness.
+One way is to reduce the pH to below 3.54.
 This improves both the stability of L-ascorbic acid and permeability to reach the deeper layers of the skin.
 A second way method would be the addition of ferulic acids (another antioxidant) to achieve both stabilisation of L-ascorbic and a pH below 3.55,6.
-Examples of L-ascobic acid serums that contain ferulic and a pH 3.5 are Skinceuticals’ C E Ferulic; Drunk Elephant’s C Firma and La Clinic’s Vitamin C serum formulated by myself.
-No surprises here that these happen to be my favourites.
-Afterall, why not make things better if you can formulate your own skincare?
+Examples of L-ascobic acid serums that contain ferulic and a pH 3.5 are Skinceuticals’ C E Ferulic; Drunk Elephant’s C Firma.

-The problem with vitamin C derivatives or 2nd generation vitamin C is that not all of these preparations are physiologically effective7,8.
-These ascorbic acid derivatives are pro-drugs that need to be enzymatically converted back to L-ascorbic acid to act on the skin9.
-These ascorbic acid derivatives or ‘2nd generation vitamin C’ are of no use to the skin by themselves.
-Some are not delivered into the dermis in an adequate quantity while others do not chemically convert to the biologically active form of vitamin C (L-ascorbic acid) in the skin.
-Exactly how much of these ascorbic acid derivatives get converted to L-ascorbic acid is unclear9.
-In other words, magnesium ascorbyl phosphate concentration 0f 20% is not equivalent to an L-ascorbic acid concentration of 20%.
+On the other hand, Vitamin C derivatives or 2nd generation vitamin C are not always physiologically effective7,8.
+This is because these derivatives need to be enzymatically converted back to L-ascorbic acid to act on the skin9.
+On their own, these ascorbic acid derivatives or ‘2nd generation vitamin C’ are of no use to the skin when applied to skin by themselves.
+Exactly how much of these derivatives get eventually converted to L-ascorbic acid is also unclear9.
+In other words, MAP 20% is not equivalent to an L-ascorbic acid concentration of 20%.

 For vitamin C or L-ascorbic acid to have an appreciable effect on your skin, the minimum effective concentration is 8%4.
 As the concentration of L-ascorbic acid increases, the effectiveness increases, up to 20%1,4.
 Beyond 20%, any additional benefit is negligible and the increased concentration might even cause skin irritation.
 So, look for L-ascorbic acid concentrations between 10% to 20% for best results!
 As for L-ascorbic acid derivatives, the idea concentration is still unknown due to a lack of rigorous trials and clinical data9.